-As of 30 June 2019, 31 December 2018 and 30 June 2018, amounts receivables from top ten customers represented 90.47%, 84.47% and 92.14% of the total trade receivables of the Group, respectively.
+As of 30 June 2020, 31 December 2019 and 30 June 2019, amounts receivables from top ten customers represented 90.57%, 90.05% and 90.47% of the total trade receivables of the Group, respectively.
 The credit concentration risk of other accounts receivables is insignificant.

 Credit risk from balances with banks, fixed income securities and other financial instruments is managed by the Group's treasury in accordance with the Group's policy.
-The Group only transacts with counterparties approved by the internal control procedures, which are banks and financial institutions, companies and government entities with good credit rating.
+The Group only transacts with counterparties approved by the internal control procedures, which are banks and financial institutions, companies and government entities with good credit rating and with no significant default risk.
 Consequently, there is no significant credit risk for these counter parties.